Though a broad upward swing has been welcomed by a beleaguered dry bulk sector, there exists cause for caution writes MSI

 For dry bulk in particular, critical structural changes are on the near-term horizon for trade, principally related to China, the single most important importer of dry bulk commodities.

 The principal contributor to Chinese demand growth has been iron ore.
-Underpinned by a massive commitment to infrastructure expansion, China’s iron ore imports mushroomed from 70 million tonnes in 2000 to 1.1bn tonnes last year.
+Underpinned by a massive commitment to infrastructure expansion, China’s iron ore imports mushroomed from 70m tonnes in 2000 to 1.1bn tonnes last year.
 MSI now expects this trade will peak within the next two years and will subsequently decline.

 For dry bulk in particular, critical structural changes are on the near-term horizon for trade